 What should be noted is that once a Scottish company enters administration, a moratorium (a legal bind) is put into place which will prevent any further action or harassment from creditors towards the firm.

 You may also have heard of the term ‘pre-pack administration’ which is where an administrator sells the original company to its previous owner before it enters formal insolvency proceedings, allowing them to re-acquire the business assets and trade within a new company structure in a new name.
 This can be a particularly beneficial route in order to save jobs and keep the flow of business going.

 The ‘pre-pack’ route has become increasingly popular in recent years; figures from 2012 show that a quarter of all administrations were of this nature.
 High-profile high street names such as Dreams and JJB Sports are just two examples of pre-pack administrations though they are not without controversy as it fairly typical for unsecured creditors to lose out on payment.
 From a debtor’s perspective, a director can often resurrect their business through a buy-back although it is possible they could face competition for the purchase of the business – particularly if it has a strong reputation and good assets.

 For further advice or assistance, please contact your local Real Business Rescue office.
-We have a strong presence across Scotland with four regional offices – Aberdeen, Dundee, Edinburgh and Glasgow.
+We have a strong presence across Scotland with five regional offices – Aberdeen, Dundee, Edinburgh, Glasgow and Inverness.
 Alternatively you can seek instant advice through one of our Scottish insolvency experts by dialling our director hotline on 0800 644 6080.